kortschak/git_workshop/PARTICIPANTS.md

 Person

-3 New coming in github for bioinformatics.
+3 New coming in GitHub for bioinformatics.